algorithmica-org/algorithmica/content/english/hpc/_index.md

 The first part covers the basics of computer architecture and optimization of single-threaded algorithms.

-It walks through the main CPU optimization topics such as caching, SIMD and pipelining, and provides brief examples in C++, followed by large case studies where we usually achieve a significant speedup over some STL algorithm or data structure.
+It walks through the main CPU optimization topics such as caching, SIMD, and pipelining, and provides brief examples in C++, followed by large case studies where we usually achieve a significant speedup over some STL algorithm or data structure.

 Planned table of contents: